-Nikola Schmid presented a study on planetary defence and governance issues, by the Institute of International Relations, Prague, Centre for governance of emerging technologies entitled “Building planetary defense governance: a proposal for multigenerational, financially sustainable and scientifically beneficial planetary defense” that is available at https://planetary-defense.eu
+Nikola Schmidt presented a policy paper on planetary defence and governance issues, by the Institute of International Relations, Prague, Centre for governance of emerging technologies entitled “Building planetary defense governance: a proposal for multigenerational, financially sustainable and scientifically beneficial planetary defense” that is available here.

 DAY 2, 10 February

 6) Updates on on-going and planed missions relevant for PD:

 SMPAG exchanged information on the following on-going and planned activities of its members: